 2. Trim Your Hair

-Trim your hair every three to four months to get rid of damaged hair and encourage hair growth.
-Frequently cutting your hair may sound counterintuitive, but split ends can make your hair look shorter and prevent it from growing at a normal pace.
+Trim your hair every three to four months to eliminate damaged hair and encourage hair growth.
+Frequently cutting your hair may sound counterintuitive, but split ends can make it look shorter and prevent it from growing normally.

 3. Try a New Hair Color